A Level-Set Immersed Boundary Method for Reactive Transport in Complex Topologies with Moving Interfaces: Numerical Methodology

 The method is based on a pre-classification of the type of cell: fluid, solid or ghost.
 Fluid cells are the cells whose centers are located inside the flow domain; solid cells have their centers inside the solids and are not directly adjacent to a fluid cell; ghost cells are the cells inside the solid with at least one neighboring fluid cell.
 A flag variable is constructed to assign each cell to a specific class (liquid, solid, ghost).
 The values of state variables inside solids, fluid and ghost cells are treated differently.

 Instead of using more classical approaches, e.g. the ray-casting algorithm \cite{yousefzadeh2019high}, we note that the Level Set function itself provides a natural framework for cell classification.
 In particular, if the cell center is in the flow domain then it will have a negative level set value ($\phi<0$).
 In solid cells, $\phi> 0$.
-If the level set has a zero value, then the cell center lays on the boundary.
+If the level set has a zero value ($\phi = 0$), the cell center is on the boundary and will be flagged as fluid cell.
+Since the solid interface perfectly aligns with the cell center, approximation or interpolation is not required.
 The ghost cells are identified as the solid cells with at least one fluid cell neighbor.
 The detailed steps of the identification process are outlined in Algorithm \ref{alg:PointID}.

+The tagging process will be performed at every time step to reflect the changes in solid-liquid interface.
 Once the tagging process is completed (see Figure~\ref{fig-tagging}), an appropriate formulation for each class of the cells will be used to update the state variables.
 The algebraic equation for each variable in the fluid cells will be obtained by discretizing the governing PDEs.
 The values of all state variables in the solid cells are set to be constant, however, one may prefer to exclude the solid cells from the computations as they are completely decoupled from the rest of the domain.
 Finally, the algebraic equation for the ghost cell values are constructed in such a way that their coupling with the fluid cells will result in correct boundary condition implementation.
 Details of the implementation can be found in \cite{yousefzadeh2019high, yousefzadeh2020numerical}.
 Specifically, the GCIBM developed in \cite{yousefzadeh2019high} is capable of treating the general boundary condition of the form

 for a generic state variable $\psi$.
 Both a Dirichlet boundary condition in the NS Equation \eqref{bc:stokes} and a reactive boundary condition in the transport equation \eqref{bc:reactiveBC} can be modeled through \eqref{bc:general2} by defining the proper values for $\alpha$, $\beta$ and $q$.